 The service is personal and friendly.
 The vibe is right on the money.
 We feel we could comfortably sit back, relax and spend an evening here with no trouble.
 Maybe it’s the incense… but we’re captivated.

 In keeping with their Asian theme, the drinks list displays an impressive array of Japanese whiskey, Soju (an Asian vodka), Sake, Plum Wine and Asian beers, not to mention Asian inspired cocktails.
 They also have a wine list, should you not be so adventurous.

 But, best of all, they offer a dumpling menu!
 Seriously!
 Seven different kinds of dumplings.
 Booze and dumplings.
 What more could you want?

 Here, here for small bars!
 Thank you for transforming the Sydney bar scene!

 In a nutshell:

-Location – hidden in a basement near a men’s suit shop.
-Unsigned
+Location: Hidden in a basement next to the men’s suit shop.